elfhosted/elfhosted.com/docs/app/resiliosync.md

 ---
-title: Elf Hosted ResilioSync 🧝 from $0.10/day
+title: Elf Hosted ResilioSync 🧝
 slug: ResilioSync
 description: ResilioSync allows you to sync files between devices on a local network, or between remote devices over the Internet via a modified version of the BitTorrent protocol
 upstream: https://www.resilio.com